AnirudhPratapShukla/plsql_projects_by_anirudh/README.md

 # plsql_projects_by_anirudh
 # PL/SQL Mini Projects by Anirudh Pratap Shukla

 This folder contains classic beginner PL/SQL projects, all personalized and crafted by Anirudh Pratap Shukla.
-Indian names and context are used for familiarity.

 ## Projects